Agricultural insurance in India

 Agriculture in India is highly susceptible to risks like droughts and floods.
 It is necessary to protect the farmers from natural calamities and ensure their credit eligibility for the next season.
-For this purpose, the Government of India introduced many agricultural schemes throughout the country.
+For this purpose, the Government of India introduced many agricultural social insurances throughout the country, the most important one of them being Pradhan Mantri Fasal Bima Yojana.

 Current insurance schemes

 Pradhan Mantri Fasal Bima Yojana

 The Pradhan Mantri Fasal Bima Yojana (Prime Minister's Crop Insurance Scheme) was launched by Prime Minister of India Narendra Modi on 13 February 2016.

 Livestock Insurance Scheme

 Livestock Insurance Scheme in India provided "provide protection mechanism to the farmers and cattle rearers against any eventual loss of their animals due to death and to demonstrate the benefit of the insurance of livestock to the people and popularize it with the ultimate goal of attaining qualitative improvement in livestock and their products."

 Other agriculture schemes launched by Modi regime

 Agriculture initiatives schemes launched by the Modi regime are: